Symantec Internet Security Threat Report Published (65p For Your Email Account)

-With more and more of the day to day computing needs of the average user becoming web based, security has become a major issue for home and business users alike.
+With more and more of the day to day computing needs of the average user becoming web-based, security has become a major issue for home and business users alike.
 Personal data is being stored online and the availability of such information over the web has become a great attraction for ‘cybercriminals’.

-Needless to say, with the growing amount of cybercrime occurring around the world, user’s awareness to their methods is becoming more and more important.
+Needless to say, with the growing amount of cybercrime occurring around the world, user’s awareness of their methods is becoming more and more important.
 Hence the reasoning behind Symantec’s latest Internet Security Threat Report (ISTR) which highlights many of the dangers that we unsuspecting web surfers may encounter, perhaps without ever even knowing it.

 First off is the danger in e-mail contact.
 Cybercriminals are buying and selling hacked e-mail accounts for as little as 65p.
-Once the criminals get a hold of your account details, i.e. your user name and password, they can get onto your account and send malicious emails to your contacts requesting private information from them.
+Once the criminals get a hold of your account details, i.e. your username and password, they can get onto your account and send malicious emails to your contacts requesting private information from them.
 Then, the person on the receiving end may give up such information with it seemingly coming from such a reliable source.
 And the cycle continues, personal details being leaked around the web and getting into the wrong hands.

 Con Mallon, Consumer Director for regional product marketing at Symantec, in an interview with PC Pro, warned users to be alert to such threats.
-“Even when you’re in your email or on social networking you have to be a little circumspect – is that really my friend or colleague?
-In this situation you’re only as strong as the weakest link in the chain.
-If you’re friend is not properly protecting their account then you could be vulnerable.”
+“Even when you’re in your email or on social networking you have to be a little circumspect — is that really my friend or colleague?
+In this situation, you’re only as strong as the weakest link in the chain.
+If your friend is not properly protecting their account then you could be vulnerable.”

 He advised users to “keep trying to change your password as often as possible” and to be watchful of signs their account is compromised.
 Hacked account holders should have their password reset by the provider, or ideally open a completely new account, Mallon added.